spryker/spryker-docs/docs/ca/dev/preparation-for-going-live.md

   - Make sure that, where applicable, you have implemented our [Publish and Sync stability best practices](/docs/ca/dev/best-practices/best-practises-jenkins-stability.html#memory-management).
 - *Security guidelines are implemented and verified*:
   - Apply Spryker [security guidelines](https://docs.spryker.com/docs/scos/dev/guidelines/security-guidelines.html).
-  - Double-check that you don't have any clear text passwords or API secrets stored in config files or repositories.
+  - Make sure that you don't have any plain-text passwords, private keys, or API secrets in config files or git repositories.
+  - Minimize the use of personal credentials and choose work-specific accounts based on each environment (production, staging, testing).
+Employing Centralized Credential Management is highly recommended for securely storing and managing these credentials.
   - Make sure to install all the [security updates](https://docs.spryker.com/docs/scos/user/intro-to-spryker/whats-new/security-updates.html) from all Spryker packages.
   - Make sure to install all the security updates from all external packages.
 [Security checker](https://docs.spryker.com/docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/spryker-security-checker.html) can be used.
 - *Compliance and Legal Checks*